Yosteven97/graphQl/README.md

 Running an Express GraphQL Server
 1. git clone this project.
 2. npm install.
-3. type 'node server.js' and run it.
+3. type 'node server.js' on your terminal and run it.
+4. check your termninal.
-4. happy coding :-)
+5. happy coding :-)